 Now it’s time to submit your podcast and get listed on Apple Podcasts (iTunes), Spotify, Google Podcast (Google Play), and all the other podcast directories through your podcast’s RSS feed.

 The directories are how most people will find every episode of your podcast because they’re scrolling through category listings and looking for a new podcast to listen to.
-That’s why your podcast cover art mentioned before is so important. we cover 7 of the most popular podcast platforms in this post.
+That’s why your podcast cover art mentioned before is so important.

 Luckily, getting listed on all the directories is a short learning curve with podcast hosting platforms like Buzzsprout.
 Buzzsprout and certain hosting sites are the best way to submit your RSS feed to each podcast directory easily and quickly.